OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 ![Slack notification step](octopus-process-slack.png)

-Since each package was tagged with the build information, the resulting message would look like this:
+Since each package was tagged with the build information, the message will look like this:

 ![Slack message](slack-message.png)